jeffshek/writeup-frontend/README.md

 ### Code Quality

-- This was written pretty quickly, so I'm not that proud of this repo's code quality.
+- This was written pretty quickly, so I'm not that proud of some antipatterns I used in repo.
 I wouldn't use it for inspiration.
 I'm much prouder of the backend repo than I am of the frontend.

 ### Open Sourced Backend (Mostly)